End Forming Machines: Process and Application Narrow the FieldWritten by Mike Thomas | read

-The term “end forming” is a broad term for a number of different processes.
+The term “end forming” is a broad term for several different processes.
 End forming, or end finishing, is any process that can be done to change a tube’s shape.
 This includes processes like ram forming, flaring, expanding, reducing, IO sizing, and beading.

 How do you know which process is right?